aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="australiapostother.png"></p>

 ### **Removal of Fill Patterns**
-The *Australia Post* standard imposes using fixed size for each subtype.
-When barcode decoding is performed in the *CTable* format, the data filling empty space in the input message is decoded as symbol “z”.
-To avoid such a result, it is necessary to use the *setIgnoreEndingFillingPatternsForCTable* method.
+The *Australia Post* symbology requires setting fixed size for each subtype.
+When the *CTable* format is enabled, the empty space included in the input message is decoded as “z”.
+To disable this property, the *setIgnoreEndingFillingPatternsForCTable* method needs to be called.

-The following code sample illustrates how to eliminate filling patters while using the *CTable* decoding mode for the barcode image demonstrated below.
+The following code snippet shows how to remove filling empty patters for the *CTable* decoding mode.

 {{< highlight csharp>}}
 //create barcode